RIPE-NCC/nro-delegated-stats/Reports.md

 - https://ftp.ripe.net/pub/stats/ripencc/nro-stats/

 An subdirectory named `YYYYMMDD` is generated daily under that ftp location.
-The latest combined delegated-extended file is a symbolic link for the latest generated daily data.
+The `latest` subdirectory is a symbolic link for the latest generated daily data subdirectory.

 The main file generated is:
 https://ftp.ripe.net/pub/stats/ripencc/nro-stats/latest/nro-delegated-stats